Chelsea Workers’ Compensation Lawyer

 Contractor as the At-Fault Party

 Whether you were an employee or not, you can still look to sue non-employing entities if their own negligence, recklessness, or intentional behavior caused the accident that harmed you.
-If your employer contracted with a third-party contractor who fell short in their responsibilities, they may be liable for your damages if their failures were the cause of your injuries.
-Common examples of third parties that may incur liability for negligence in a workplace injury include construction subcontractors, electricians and plumbers, and safety inspection companies.
+Suppose your employer contracted with a third-party contractor who fell short in their responsibilities.
+In that case, they may be liable for your damages if their failures were the cause of your injuries.
+Examples of third parties that may incur liability for negligence in a workplace injury include construction subcontractors, electricians and plumbers, and safety inspection companies.

 Defective Product

-You may also be able to step outside Workers’ Compensation if your injury was caused by a faulty product.
-Defective devices or machines can put the workers that use them in harm’s way.
+You may also be able to step outside Workers’ Compensation if a faulty product caused your injury.
+Defective devices or machines can put the workers who use them in harm’s way.
 Liability for these types of accidents almost always lies with the manufacturing company that produced the defective product.
-Our experienced Chelsea Workers’ Compensation attorneys can help you through the complex process of proving that a manufacturer negligently sold a product that had defects.
+Our experienced Workers’ Compensation attorneys can help you through the complex process of proving that a manufacturer negligently sold a product with defects.

 Differences Between Suing and Filing a Workers’ Compensation Claim in Chelsea